-Notably, the NCC openly undermines its own creation of the "Southern Inuit" regularly throughout the report by highlighting Inuit mobility along the coast.
+Conversely, the NCC openly undermines its own creation of a "Southern Inuit" population regularly throughout the report by highlighting Inuit mobility along the coast.
 Here are some examples:

 - In their chapter on the "Treaty of 1765," they continuously refer to division between two (or more) Inuit "peoples."
-Yet, they report that the Inuit response to a missionary question ("What do they call themselves?") was: "By this name [Caralit] they call themselves all along the Coast as far as 72 [degrees] north."53 The same representatives of what the NCC now call the "Southern Inuit" themselves informed the Moravians that they are one people who inhabit the entire Labrador coast from the Straits of Belle Isle (52 degrees north) all the way to northern Baffin Island (72 degrees north). - In paraphrasing Lt.
-Roger Curtis (in 1773), we find out that Inuit from Nain normally travelled to Newfoundland in the summer and were upset that they were being forbidden to do so by British and Moravian authorities.54Again, Inuit regularly travel north to south. - Later, the NCC cites Cartwright's observations that Inuit in the "north" and "south" regularly bartered for goods between 1770-75.55 - In the same chapter, the NCC argues that, "There was consistent movement in both [north <-> south] directions, from south into the Moravian settlements, and from the Moravians [sic] missions to the south."56 They provide a few examples from 1780s-1810 in the same paragraph and then argue that there was "a persistent pattern of movement throughout Inuit territory."57
+Yet, they report that the Inuit response to a missionary question ("What do they call themselves?") was: "By this name [Caralit] they call themselves all along the Coast as far as 72 [degrees] north they know nothing of the name Esquimaux."50 The same representatives of what the NCC now call the "Southern Inuit" themselves inform the Moravians that they are one people who inhabit the entire Labrador coast from the Strait of Belle Isle (52 degrees north) all the way to northern Baffin Island (72 degrees north). - In paraphrasing Lt.
+Roger Curtis (in 1773), we find out that Inuit from Nain normally travelled to Newfoundland in the summer and were upset that they were being forbidden to do so by British and Moravian authorities.51 Later, the NCC cites Cartwright's observations that Inuit in the "north" and "south" regularly bartered for goods between 1770 75.52 - In the same chapter, the NCC argues that, "There was consistent movement in both [north <-> south] directions, from south into the Moravian settlements, and from the Moravians[sic] missions to the south" (93).
+They provide a few examples from 1780s-1810 in the same paragraph and then argue that there was "a persistent pattern of movement throughout Inuit territory."53